 Enchiladas: Mexican Comfort Food

 At our house, we do love spice, and Mexican food has plenty of that.
-But the beautiful thing about Mexican food, is that you can dial up or down your spice as much as you like.
-However you like your spice, you can make a delicious Mexican dish, like these Chipotle Chicken Enchiladas.
+But the beautiful thing about Mexican food is that you can dial up or down your spice as much as you like.
+However you like your spice, you can make a delicious Mexican dish, like these Enchiladas.

 Corn Tortillas Vs Flour Tortillas

 Corn tortillas dipped in enchilada sauce, then rolled around a delicious filling of shredded chicken, tomato and chiles and topped with cheese and sauce before baking are a wonderful and pretty simple dinner fix.
-To me, an enchilada day, is a day where all I can think of is dinner, because it's drool worthy.
+To me, an enchilada day is a day where all I can think of is dinner because it's drool-worthy.
+If you too, love enchiladas, you may want to try these delicious Seafood Enchiladas, too.

 - 2 cups tomato sauce